pikepdf/pikepdf/docs/source_build.md

   Runtime library) from the zip file above, and copy it to the `src/pikepdf` folder in the repository.

-- Run `pip install .` in the root directory of the repository.
+- Run `uv pip install .` in the root directory of the repository.

 :::{note}
 The user compiling `pikepdf` to must have registry editing rights on the